mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 3. Run `main.py` and enter your access token.
 4. Follow the prompts to generate WireGuard configurations.
 5. Utilize `proxy_fetcher.py` for proxy servers.
+6. **Optional**: For added security, use the `get-key.py` script to ensure your private key is securely obtained directly by you."

 ### Go Version (fastest based on my tests)